Protesters stop operations at Southland coal mine - NZ Herald

 Bathurst Resources, which owns the mine, is planning an expansion into a nearby forestry block owned by Southland District Council.

-The Government had declared a climate emergency in 2020, but had not yet committed to closing coal mines or giving coal workers the option of "good clean jobs" instead, spokesperson Kennedy said.
+The Government had declared a climate emergency in 2020, but had not yet committed to closing coal mines or giving coal workers the option of ''good clean jobs'' instead, spokesperson Kennedy said.

 Protester Gemma Marnane, whose family has worked in the mining industry in Nightcaps for generations, said it was time to appreciate coal as a part of New Zealand's history not past.